patrickdappollonio/go-example-api/README.md

   in the body.
 The response will be in the format of:
   `{ "headers": [], "body": {}, "query": [] }`.
 The querystring modifiers are
   removed for simplicity.
-* `(GET|POST) /authorize`: This creates a JSON Web Token that expires in 3 hours and you can use to create resources by issuing `POST` requests to `/save`.
-The content type of the response is simply `text/plain` with some instructions and a pointer to this documentation.
-This endpoint isn't affected by modifiers (see below to understand about modifiers).

 ## Modifiers

 The API supports two modifiers to the response.
 These are set so you can use them to debug asynchronous calls to this API with expected responses.
-All requests except for `/authorize` supports them.
 The modifiers are passed as querystring parameters that are removed from the response body on `/debug`.

 * `delay=${time}` where `${time}` can be any number of seconds up to 50 seconds max, this due to App Engine restrictions (more on that below).
 This utility is useful for